telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### async.concurrent `Boolean` *(default: false)*

-By default the selected files are uploaded one after another.
-When set to 'true' all the selected files start uploading simultaneously.
+By default, the selected files are uploaded one after another.
+When set to `true`, all selected files start uploading simultaneously.

-(The property is available when the [`async.chunkSize`](#configuration-async.chunkSize) is set.)
+This property is available when the [`async.chunkSize`](#configuration-async.chunkSize) is set.

 #### Example